Insight

 Stronger together?

-Bidwells recently sponsored Built Environment Network’s OxCam Arc Conference in Milton Keynes, the leader of the Council, Councillor Peter Marland, spoke eloquently and passionately about the Milton Keynes and the need for a co-ordinated approach to development in the Arc.
+Bidwells recently sponsored Built Environment Network’s OxCam Arc Conference in Milton Keynes, where the leader of the council, Councillor Peter Marland, spoke eloquently and passionately about Milton Keynes and the need for a coordinated approach to development in the Arc.

-Milton Keynes Council’s draft response to the West Northants Consultation is clear in their aspirations for the area and sets the benchmark for the type of development they would expect north of Milton Keynes if it were to be a selected for development.
+Milton Keynes Council’s draft response to the West Northants Consultation is clear in itsaspirations for the area and sets the benchmark for the type of development they would expect north of Milton Keynes, if it were to be a selected for development.
 There is also a clear offer to work collaboratively with West Northants to assess the potential constraints to development and to develop a coherent proposal for the area.

 Get in touch